HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ### Manifest Properties and Installability criteria

 The manifest file is one of the core technologies that defines PWAs and it plays a key part in signaling to the browser to prompt for installation.
-Although the way the prompt is triggered <a hreflang="en" href="https://web.dev/installable-manifest/#in-other-browsers">varies with different browsers</a>, there’s always a subset of the manifest file involved.
+Although the way the prompt is triggered <a hreflang="en" href="https://web.dev/installable-manifest/#in-other-browsers">varies with different browsers</a>, there's always a subset of the manifest file involved.

 Following are the usage numbers of manifest file alongside service worker.
 These two used in conjunction generally imply installability.